Wolsten/ARTE/readme.md

 Thirdly, the whole editor needs to be modular, written using plugins so that there is a single implementation pattern.
 For example, all the standard toolbar buttons are written as block, list, and inline styling plugins.

-Fourthly, it cannot use the builtin browser support for contenteditable (execCommand), since I found this throws up too many gotchas between browsers.
+Fourthly, it cannot use the builtin browser support for contenteditable `execCommand`, since this throws up too many inconsistencies between browsers.
 Therefore, all dom operations are implemented at a low level, such that where possible, behaviour is consistent across modern browsers.
-However, there has been no attempt to abstract away specific input types and therefore, the look and feel of some interactions will be specific to a browser technology, such as when choosing colours with the colours plugin.
+However, there has been no attempt to abstract away specific input types and therefore, the look and feel of some interactions will be specific to a browser technology, such as when choosing colours with the `colours` plugin.

 Lastly, it needs to be open source and free so that there are no commercial drawbacks or lockins to proprietary code that could be difficult to fix.
-ARTE is written in ES6 but can be built using Babel and Webpack (or your favourite build tool) potentially opening up usage on a wide range of browsers.
+ARTE is written in ES6 but can be built using Webpack and Babel (or your favourite build tool) potentially opening up usage on a wide range of browsers.
 For my purposes I have initially targetted Chrome and other modern webkit based browsers.

 *Disclaimer*